Iran's Khamenei rules out freezing sensitive nuclear work for long period

 France has spearheaded the powers' demand that Iran must step up cooperation with the IAEA if it wants to reach a final deal.

-A senior French official said on Tuesday that the verification procedures and the authorisation to access the military sites were the "main difficulty" to clinch a deal.
+A senior French official said on Tuesday that the verification procedures and the authorization to access the military sites were the "main difficulty" to clinch a deal.

 "When, where, what, how all this still needs to be made very clear. ...
 There is a difference of view between the (Iranian) negotiators and the leader," the official told Reuters.